Isaac Paredes Player Props: Rays vs. White Sox

 Isaac Paredes At The Plate

-- Paredes is batting .216 with a double, three home runs and five walks.
+- Paredes is batting .228 with two doubles, three home runs and five walks.

+- In 52.2% of his 23 games this season, Paredes has picked up at least one hit.
+He's also had five multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.